Main Concepts

 Logarithmic Parameter Transformation - search a parameter on a logarithmic scale.

-Prior Beliefs - define the distribution of a parameter.
+- define the distribution of a parameter.

-Parameter Constraints - restrict the parameter space in with linear inequality constraints.
+- restrict the parameter space in with linear inequality constraints.

 SigOpt Experiments can optimize any real-valued objective function.
 It is important to understand which metric or metrics to optimize.
-Moreover, it can also be helpful to track metrics even when they are not being optimized.
+Moreover, it can also be helpful to even when they are not being optimized.
 SigOpt provides several features and recommendations that can help with dealing with multiple metrics.

-Multimetric Optimization - find the Pareto optimal tradeoff between two competing objective metrics.
+- find the Pareto optimal tradeoff between two competing objective metrics.

-Metric Thresholds - restrict the solutions to a subset of the Pareto frontier.
+- restrict the solutions to a subset of the Pareto frontier.

-Metric Constraints - pose auxiliary metrics as constraints.
+- pose auxiliary metrics as constraints.

-All Constraints Experiment - search for diverse solutions in more than two metrics.
+- search for diverse solutions in more than two metrics.

 The number of Observations you plan to create for this experiment is another key to success.
 For users who are severely limited by the available compute resources and the long evaluation time, a smaller parameter space could lead to a "faster" optimization process.
 Additionally, providing information such as Prior could also help with making the optimization more efficient.